 We Are Proud of Our Projects

-The BCLSS developed the BC Lake Stewardship and Monitoring Program to allow for greater collaboration with our volunteer groups and individuals.
+The BCLSS developed the BC Lake Stewardship and Monitoring Program in partnership with the BC Ministry of Environment to allow for greater collaboration with lake stewards.

 LAKEKEEPER MANUAL CHAPTER SYNOPSES

-Chapter One “Getting Started” briefly describes some of the aspects of lake stewardship, “the careful and responsible management of something entrusted to one’s care”.
+Chapter One “Getting Started” briefly describes some of the aspects of lake stewardship.
 It introduces involvement in stewardship through citizen advocacy and monitoring, and how to create stewardship groups.
 It also provides information about other lake stewardship groups currently active in British Columbia.